Emergency bleeding control: Tourniquet

 Another method of achieving constriction of the supplying artery is a tourniquet - a band tied tightly around a limb to restrict blood flow.
 Tourniquets are routinely used to bring veins to the surface for cannulation, though their use in emergency medicine is more limited.
-Tourniquet use is restricted in most countries to professionals such as physicians and paramedics, as this is often considered beyond the reach of first aid and those acting in good faith as a good samaritan.
-A key exception is the military, where many armies carry a tourniquet as part of their personal first aid kit.
+Many armies carry a tourniquet as part of their personal first aid kit.

-Updated information: Tourniquets can be purchased and used by anyone.
-Stop the Bleed has posted resources to assist with teaching this topic.
-Having tourniquets as readily available as fire extinguishers and AEDs can save lives in the event of active-violence.
-Events include active shooter, bombings and cars used to drive into a crowd.
-These can also be used as first-aid at home for deep cuts from knives and/or saw blades.
-Law enforcement and security officers can benefit from keeping this on their duty belt via a tourniquet holster.

 Improvised tourniquets, in addition to creating potential problems for the ongoing medical management of the patient, usually fail to achieve force enough to adequately compress the arteries of the limb.
 As a result, they not only fail to stop arterial bleeding, but may actually increase bleeding by impairing venous bloodflow.

 Clotting agents and medications

 Some protocols call for the use of clotting accelerating agents, which can be either externally applied as a powder or gel, or pre-dosed in a dressing or as an intravenous injection.
 These may be particularly useful in situations where the wound is not clotting, which can be due to external factors, such as size of wound, or medical factors such as haemophilia.

 For stopping or preventing bleeding in people who do not have haemophilia, there is weak to little evidence to support the use of clotting factors to prevent death.
 Prophylactic fibrinogen may reduce the risk of bleeding after heart or orthoscopic surgery and prophylactic factor XII may be effective after heart surgery, however, both medications require high-quality randomized clinical trials to understand more about the potential benefits and risks.
 Recombinant factor VIIa (rFVIIa) is not, as of 2012, supported by the evidence for most cases of major bleeding.
 Its use brings a significant risk of arterial thrombosis, and therefore it should only be used in clinical trials or with patients with factor VII deficiency.

+A new product of this type (Cresilon Hemostatic Gel or CHG, Vetigel in its veterinary version) allows closing great wounds in a few moments.